Spew3D/Spew3D-Web/README.md

 **Provided formats:**

+- **HTML parser:** for parsing HTML and XML tag soups, with optional low level streaming parsing for fast processing.

 - **Markdown parser:** for the common document text format, supporting the common basics along with tables, and more.
   [Read tutorial here...](/docs/Markdown.md)